⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 No rummaging.

-Search authority requires its own justification.
+Search authority requires separate justification.

-That justification is limited to one thing:
+That justification is limited to one purpose:

 Weapons.